AlexShan2008/review-copilot/examples/README.md

 ### 6. Test the Integration

-- Open a pull request in your repository.
+- Manually open a pull request in your repository.
+If you're using `github-script` to create the PR automatically, refer to [auto-pr example](../.github/workflows/auto-pr.yml).

 - ReviewCopilot will automatically run and post review comments if issues are found.

+**Note:** When using the repository's `GITHUB_TOKEN` to perform tasks, events triggered by that token—except for `workflow_dispatch` and `repository_dispatch`—**do not** trigger new workflow runs.
+This is to prevent unintended recursive executions.

+For more details, see the [GitHub documentation](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow).

 ---